alexEnsimag/entro/README.md

 ### Entro

 Entro correlates secrets metadata stored in a Secrets Manager to its audit trail events.
 It generates a report, that can be downloaded.
+It currently supports only AWS.

 #### Installation